joakimsigvald/XspecT/README.md

 ### 6.2 Class fixtures

-XspecT supports the Xunit feature of sharing setup between tests in a common class fixture.
+XspecT supports the xUnit feature of sharing setup between tests in a common class fixture.
 A class fixture is created in the same way as a test class, by inheriting `Spec` and providing setup.
 The only difference between a class fixture implemented with XspecT and a test class implemented with XspecT is that class fixtures don't have test methods or assertions.

-When using a class fixture and having more than one test method, no setup should be put in the constructor, since the constructor is run once for each test method and provide the setup to the shared class fixture (i.e would add the same setup multiple times and second time after the test pipeline was executed, which is not allowed).
+When using a class fixture and having more than one test method, no setup should be put in the constructor, since the constructor is run once for each test method and provides the setup to the shared class fixture (i.e. would add the same setup multiple times, including after the test pipeline was executed, which XspecT does not allow).

 ### 6.3.
 Some final advice

 Unit tests work best when they run *fast*.
 Write modular production code in line with best practices, so that each unit can be tested in isolation while mocking or ignoring the rest.
 This enables tiny test methods with a single logical assertion and shared setup.